JensKlimke/jk/apps/whoami/docs/l0-prd.md

 ## PRD-5: Constraints
 - The service must be implemented as a Node.js application using Express
-- The service must use MongoDB for persistence
+- The service must use MongoDB for persistence when MongoDB credentials are available
+- The service must use file-based storage for persistence when MongoDB credentials are not available
 - The service must be containerizable for deployment in orchestrated environments

+### PRD-5.1: File-based Storage
+When MongoDB credentials are not available (MONGO_WEB_PASSWORD is not set), the service must:
+- Store persistence data in files instead of MongoDB
+- Use the instance key as the filename for stored data
+- Store files in a configurable data folder (specified by DATA_FOLDER environment variable)
+- Default to /var/data if DATA_FOLDER is not specified